-However you choose to organize your kitchen design and layout, it’s important to think about efficiency.
+However, you choose to organize your kitchen design and layout, and it’s crucial to think about efficiency.

 Optimize the layout of your kitchen by organizing it so that anybody cooking in one station or using one appliance has everything they need within arm’s reach.

 This can mean moving the cutlery drawer to a place right above the drying station or putting the spatula and other cooking utensils right next to the stove.

 During this step of the planning phase, you should also think about the outline of your kitchen.
 Do you want to incorporate a kitchen island, or are you looking for more of a U-shaped outline?

 Plan According to Major Design Features